zakaria-chahboun/cute/Readme.md

 <img src="./screenshots/01.png" alt="print line" width=500/>

-> As you see the default color for the title is `yellow` and for the message is `purple`.
+> As you see the default color for the title is `bright yellow` and for the message is `bright purple`.

 ### Print muti-lines
 ```go